pytchlang/pytch-tutorials/shoot-the-fruit/tutorial.md

 you don't need to explicitly 'make a variable' — you just set a variable to something and it is created for you.

-We will make a variable to hold the `x` number for where we want the apple to reappear:
+We will make a variable called `appear_x` to hold the `x` number for where we want the apple to reappear:

 {{< commit assign-new-x >}}